 Burt Reynolds, actor, number-one box-office attraction for five straight years (1978-82).
 Dropped out of Florida State University after football and automobile accident injuries ended his football career.
 Then took some classes at Palm Beach Junior College where an acting class where his teacher pushed Reynolds into acting.

 Rihanna, aka Robyn Rihanna Fenty, singer, actress.
 At the age of 15, she formed a singing trio in Barbados.
 At the age of 16, she went to live with songwriter Evan Rogers and his wife in Connecticut.
 At the age of 17, she signed a singing contract with Def Jam records.
-Has not yet attended college.
+She has not yet attended college.

 Shakira Isabel Mebarak Ripoll (see Shakira).